basharast/A2IPrompt/README.md

 - Turn on Ignore Negative's (attention, weight)

 - Limit any weight such as (1.3,1.4 or 2) to lower value.

+- Be sure you're not missing negative texture inversion

 ## Privacy